Curricular Practical Training (CPT) Guidelines

 - Plan to be enrolled in at least 12 credit hours throughout the duration of the CPT

 - Have an off-campus internship job offer*

-- Register for 1 credit hour per semester tied directly to a Tri-C course while on CPT.
+- Register for at least 1 credit hour per semester tied directly to a Tri-C course, while on CPT.
 The credit hour must be listed in the program sequence of the student’s major and completed during the associated semester.